cmu-phil/tetrad/README.md

 All of our code is public and we welcome suggestions, expecially if you have awesome algorithms that outperform ours.

+All artifacts for Tetrad and causal-cmd are published in [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
+This includes all downloadable jars and Javadocs.

 # Tetrad GUI Application

 To download the current jar you can use to launch the Tetrad GUI, click [here](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/tetrad-gui/7.2.2/tetrad-gui-7.2.2-launch.jar).
 Please delete any old ones you're not using.